tremes/jboss-seam/examples/hibernate/README.md

-Seam Blog Example
+Seam Hibernate Example
 =================

-This example demonstrates the use of Seam in a Java EE environment.
-Transaction and persistence context management is handled by the EJB container.
+This is the Hotel Booking example implemented in Seam and Hibernate POJOs.

 Running the example
 -------------------